UW CSE Direct Exchange

 Other UW Exchange Programs

 While CSE strongly supports study abroad, space in our courses is extremely limited for visiting students who are not from our partner universities (KTH, ETH, EPFL, and Saarland).
 Students from other schools may not be able to take any CSE courses.
 We strongly encourage students interested in CS to find direct exchange partnernships between your home school and other US universities.
-If you decide to visit UW through an exchange program that is not affiliated with CSE, please work closely with UW Study Abroad and with CSE advisors before arriving, to determine what courses options may be available.
+If you decide to visit UW through an exchange program that is not affiliated with CSE, please work closely with UW Study Abroad and with CSE advisers before arriving, to determine what courses options may be available.

 CSE offers Direct Exchanges to KTH in Sweden, ETH and EPFL in Switzerland, and Saarland in Germany.
 Based on the high quality of these schools and our history with these exchanges, it is relatively easy for CSE majors to plan courses that will fulfill degree requirements.
 Exchanges can last a full year, or one semester (1-2 quarters).
 We hold an annual info session on CSE exchanges.

 Please read this page with ALL details on CSE exchanges.

 And read more specific details on each CSE Direct Exchange partner at the following pages:

 - EPFL in Lausanne, Switzerland (French-speaking)

 UW has hundreds of options for studying abroad.
 CSE's direct exchanges are the best programs for fulfilling CSE requirements.
 However, if you want to take electives or general requirements abroad, UW has hundreds of other options around the world.
 The UW Study Abroad office office coordinates these.